Davis-32/python_tetris/README.md

 # tetris
-Beginner tetris game using pygame done using a tutorial from Tech with Tim.
+Beginner tetris game in python using pygame done using a tutorial from Tech with Tim.
 A second tetris game takes the basic tutorial and adds modifications, including:
   -new color theme
   -new font